pabloelt/pabloelt.github.io/content/project/project8/index.md

 ## 1. Introduction
 {style="color: #BBDEFC"}

 The client for this project is a sports company specializing in extreme activities, including modalities like skiing, hiking, climbing, and scuba diving, among others.
 However, the company's database has not been properly analyzed, leaving many potential insights unexplored.
 The company seeks to uncover valuable information, particularly related to sales, clients, products, and distribution channels.
-To achieve this, a plan involving six sprint weeks, managed by the directors of various departments, has been proposed to extract and analyze this critical data.
+To achieve this, a plan involving five sprint weeks, managed by the directors of various departments, has been proposed to extract and analyze this critical data.

 Notes: